SpineEventEngine/chat-bot/ENVIRONMENT.md

    topic.

-   For the topic we configure the `incoming-bot-messages-cloud-run` push subscription that delivers messages to the `/chat/incoming/event` endpoint.
-The subscription is configured with a backoff retry policy and the acknowledgement deadline of 600 seconds.
+   For the topic we configure the `incoming-bot-messages-cloud-run` push subscription that delivers messages to the `/chat/incoming/event` endpoint of the Cloud Run [service](#cloud-run).
+   We configure The subscription with a backoff retry policy and the acknowledgement deadline of 600 seconds.

    Also, the `dead lettering` is configured for the subscription, so all the undelivered messages are sent to our next topic — `dead-incoming-bot-messages`.